-It MAY also contain the CRL URI, as described in RFC4325, or the location of any superior CA certificates, but note that a CRL URI MUST also be included in the cRLDistributionPoints extension.
+It MAY also contain the CRL URI, or the location of any superior CA certificates, but note that a CRL URI MUST also be included in the cRLDistributionPoints extension.

 The extension MUST NOT be marked as critical.

 4 General Considerations